Khanmanan/automod-bot/README.md

 - ✅ economy
 - ✅ nsfw
 - ✅ utility
+- ✅ search
 - ✅ owner
 - ✅ premium

-A FUN AND MODERATION BOT WITH 110+ COMMNDS
+A FUN AND MODERATION BOT WITH 150+COMMNDS
 IF YOU WANT ADD MORE COOMNDS JOIN SUPPORT SERVER 😁